 Set exacting standards for customer operations and when all the standards are met, have fun and encourage your team to bring customers into that fun.

 This terminology started at airline Virgin Atlantic and is part of their customer service training mantra.
+Although the airline industry is struggling with restrictions all over the world at the moment, I wanted to highlight this as VA’s customer experience is second to none.
 I love the balance of making sure that the basics are done phenomenally well, alongside sprinkling some magic touches into the experience.
 This interview with Virgin Atlantic’s COO shows that their dedication to customer service goes right to the top.

 Virgin deliver this service by encouraging the whole team to observe the customer’s behavior acutely and acting on it.
 In an example the COO cites a barman at the Heathrow airport clubhouse who saw an elderly lady struggling to eat a meal on her lap because the sides of the chairs were too high.
 The chairs were redesigned and replaced.

 Can you take this idea and work on it digitally for 2021?
 What are your customers and prospects struggling to do, either on the phone, or your site, or on your email exchanges?
 How can you make it easier and stress-free.